 SPECIAL THANKS | SMITH BROTHERS MEDIA

 Inside Out is a surrealist journey through time and space.
-Bridging the gap between a physical reality and a stylized perspective of the extraordinary, Inside Out descends through layers of modernism scenes bursting with shapes and colour.
+Bridging the gap between a physical reality and a stylised perspective of the extraordinary, Inside Out descends through layers of modernism scenes bursting with shapes and colour.
 Emotional, cinematic and bizarre, it is a homage to the artistic mind of Vincent van Gogh.

 HARRISON GRANT | CREATIVE DIRECTOR